 The Pension Fund liability is calculated every three years by the appointed actuary, with annual updates in the intervening years.
-The methodology used is in line with accepted guidelines and in accordance with IAS19.
+The methodology follows CIPFA Code of Practice on Local Authority Accounting in the United Kingdom for 2018/19 and in accordance with IAS19.

 Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 18.
 This estimate is subject to significant variances based on changes to the underlying assumptions.